rodekruis/helpful-information/README.md

 Optional:

-- All header-rows can be reordered, as long as their `#tag`s remain.
+- All columns can be reordered, as long as their `#tag`s remain in their header-cell.
 - You can use the toggle in the "_Visible?_"-column to prepare a 'draft' of a row and finally 'publish' by setting it to "_Show_".
 - You can use background-colors to mark/highlight any changes or 'flag issues'; These styles will not be used in the web-app.